Le Loop - supporting the William Wates Memorial Trust

 Le Loop follows the official route of the Tour de France, one week ahead of the professionals and finishes 21 stages later in Paris

-On Friday 25th June 2025 around 100 riders will gather in Lille for the 'Grand Depart'.
+On Friday 26th June 2026 around 100 riders will gather in Barcelona for the 'Grand Depart'.
 Some cycle a few days, some ride further.
 More will join us over the following 3 weeks of the tour.

 All monies raised go directly to the William Wates Memorial Trust whose mission is to help the most disadvantaged young people keep away from a life of crime and violence and fulfil their potential.
 This is achieved by giving grants to charities that engage young people through the medium of sports, arts and education.